The West Highland Way | ||

 John drove us northwards in the direction we would be travelling the following day, taking 15 minutes to cover a distance that would take us half a day to walk come the morning.
 John pointed out various landmarks as we wound around and about country lanes and up a perpetual long slow incline, he built us up to a finale by telling us that over the brow of the very next rise we would see Conic Hill in the middle distance and the highlands marching off into the blue yonder.
 We crested the rise and saw a vague grey blanket stretching out before us.
 The rain clouds had closed in and hidden all sight of the mountains.
 In a sort of Jim Bowen-esque 'this is what you would have won' style he continued to describe details of all the things we couldn't see.

-The Croftburn Bed & Breakfast run by John and his wife Dorothy was a small neat whitewashed cottage on the A809 between Milngavie and Tyndrum, We settled into our pleasant twin room and then pondered over the complexity of the breakfast questionnaire.
+The Croftburn Bed and Breakfast run by John and his wife Dorothy was a small neat whitewashed cottage on the A809 between Milngavie and Tyndrum, We settled into our pleasant twin room and then pondered over the complexity of the breakfast questionnaire.
 Did selecting bacon mean we only got bacon and no sausage?
 We noticed a tick box for tomatoes but not a corresponding one for baked beans - did ticking tomatoes mean we wouldn't get beans at all?
 And if we selected porridge did this mean we would only get porridge and no fry up?
 It taxed our tired brains.
 Leaving these difficult choices until later we wandered off down the road to the Wayfarers restaurant and had a delicious, if pricey, meal of poached salmon.
 It was a convivial little place and we sat in the glass conservatory so that we could stare up at the doom laden skies overhead.
-Colin forgot himself after dessert and allowed a considerable amount of wind to escape via a burp which echoed impressively across the room and drew dark looks from the other diners.
-At least he had the decency to look embarrassed.

 A couple of pints of real ale and a couple of single malts later we wandered back up the lane and found ourselves lying on our beds watching England thrash the mighty Macedonia 6-0 at football.
 Colin went downstairs to ask the proprietors to unravel the mystery of the breakfast menu.
 It was, after all, simple enough.
 You just ticked everything.